One of the easiest and most helpful estate planning tools to use is also the easiest to mess up.

-Yet, all too often IRA owners commit costly errors on their beneficiary form that negate their best intentions, leaving loved ones out in the cold.
+All too often IRA owners commit costly errors on their beneficiary form that negate their best intentions, leaving loved ones out in the cold.

 From failing to update their document after a divorce, to forgetting to name a beneficiary, such financial fumbles can force future generations to surrender too much to Uncle Sam -- or worse, deny them their rightful inheritance.

-"It happens more often than you'd think," says Certified Financial Planner professional Joel Larsen, a principal with Navion Financial Advisors in Davis, Calif.
+"It happens more often than you'd think," says Certified Financial Planner professional Joel Larsen, a principal with Navion Financial Advisors in Davis, California.
 "Otherwise capable and intelligent people don't always do proper estate planning because they don't want to address their own mortality."

 "The IRA beneficiary form overrides your will," says Brown.